Set up your dev environment for extending Teams apps across Microsoft 365

 Select Release preferences.

-Select any Targeted release preference:
+Select any Targeted Release preference:

-- Target release for everyone
+- Targeted Release for everyone

-- Target release for select users
+- Targeted Release for select users

-Install Office apps in your test environment
+Install Microsoft 365 apps in your test environment

 Sign in to your test environment with your test tenant credentials.